One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Related Work

-\textbf{Diffusion-based SR Models.} Existing methods, which adapt diffusion models \cite{ho2020denoising,song2021scorebased,song2019generative,pmlr-v37-sohl-dickstein15} for the blind SR problem, can be split into several categories depending on how they utilize the LR image.
-The first category of methods uses the LR image as an additional condition for the input of the denoiser and trains the denoiser from scratch \cite{saharia2023image,rombach2022highresolution,pmlr-v202-luo23b}.
-The second category of methods utilizes unconditional to the LR image pre-trained diffusion priors and modifies the reverse process of diffusion models \cite{wang2024exploiting,choi2021ilvr,chung2022comecloser}.
-The third category of diffusion-based SR methods argues that big NFE is needed for those models due to the Gaussian prior, which is not optimal for an SR problem where the LR image already contains structural information about the HR image.
-Following this motivation, methods from the third category suggest starting the denoising process from the combination of the LR image and a random noise while solving the blind SR problem \cite{yue2023resshift,pmlr-v202-liu23ai,pmlr-v235-yue24d}.
-As a representative SR model from this class, ResShift \cite{yue2023resshift} has several advantages: \textbf{(1)} it achieves SOTA results for blind \textit{real-world} SR using only 15 NFE; at the same time methods \cite{pmlr-v202-liu23ai,pmlr-v235-yue24d} considered only simple degradations and used hundreds of NFE; \textbf{(2)} similar to LDM \cite{rombach2022highresolution}, ResShift performs a diffusion process in the latent space of an autoencoder \cite{esser2021taming}, but also is 2-4 times faster and provides better perception-distortion trade-off than LDM.
+\textbf{Diffusion SR models.} SR methods, which are based on DMs \citep{pmlr-v37-sohl-dickstein15,song2019generative,ho2020denoising}, can be categorized by how they utilize the LR image.
+The first category uses the LR image as a condition for the denoiser \citep{choi2021ilvr,rombach2022highresolution,saharia2023image,pmlr-v202-luo23b}.
+Another line of work argues that the Gaussian prior requires large NFE and is suboptimal for SR, where the LR image already provides structural information.
+Following this motivation, the second category starts the denoising in the noised LR image \citep{yue2023resshift,pmlr-v202-liu23ai}.
+Its representative method, ResShift \citep{yue2023resshift}, has two advantages: \textbf{(1)} it achieves high perceptual results for blind Real-ISR using only 15 NFE and operates in the latent space of an autoencoder \citep{esser2021taming}, while I2SB \citep{pmlr-v202-liu23ai} considers only simple degradations and requires hundreds of NFEs for denoising in the pixel space; \textbf{(2)} compared to LDM \citep{rombach2022highresolution}, it has $\times$2-4 faster inference with 15 NFE only and better perception-distortion trade.